Fred Mitchell (politician)

-Frederick Audley Mitchell Jr. (born 5 October 1953) is a Bahamian Progressive Liberal Party politician serving as the Minister of Foreign Affairs for the third time.
-He is the Member of Parliament (MP) for Fox Hill, first elected in 2002 and then again in 2021.
-He also served two terms in the Senate.
+Frederick Audley Mitchell Jr. (born 5 October 1953) is a Bahamian Progressive Liberal Party politician serving as the Minister of Foreign Affairs for the forth time 2002, 2012, 2021 & 2026.
+He is the Member of Parliament (MP) for Fox Hill, first elected in 2002, 2007, 2012, 2021 and then again in 2026.
+He also served two terms in the Senate in 1992 and 2017.

 Early life and education

 Mitchell was born in Nassau, the eldest son of Lilla (née Forde) and Frederick A. Mitchell Sr. His maternal grandfather was Barbadian.
 He attended Eastern Junior School, Sands School, and St. Augustine's College.
 He received his communications degree at Antioch University, his master's at Harvard University, and his law degree at the University of Buckingham.

 Career

 Mitchell was called to both the Bar of England and Wales and the Bar of the Bahamas.
 He worked in broadcasting and journalism.